nosferatum2/sfcc/build_tools/README.md

 ## Installation and Usage

-You can install the dependencies for these build tools using the following command in the project root directory:
+You can install the dependencies for these build tools using the following command in the project root directory

 ```sh
 npm install